amille90/osticket-ticket-cycle/README.md

 <img src="https://i.imgur.com/YRDwUtg.png"/>
 </p>
 <p>
-Next go to and click on the Assigne line.
+Next go to and click on the Assign line.
 In the drop down menu for Assignee select John Doe for he will be assigning this ticket to himself.
 Click asssign in the bottom right.
 </p>
 <br />
 Step 31: